5 WAYS TO BOOST YOUR GAME AND START 2020 BETTER

 In my opinion far too many players are training wrong.
 They are trying to train in a repetitive way (500 balls) in an effort to “groove” their strokes and ultimately grow in confidence.

 That’s not how it works.
-Confidence gained in that way can disappear very quickly.
+The confidence gained in that way can disappear very quickly.
 It’s a false confidence!

 IMPROVE YOUR MINDSET